Finding Supermassive Black Hole Binary Mergers in Pulsar Timing Array Data: Results

 PTA analyses are not sensitive to the gravitational wave memory time series in full.
 Instead, they are sensitive to the \textit{post-fit residuals}.
 That is, the signal remaining after subtraction of the best-fit pulsar timing model.
 This subtraction typically includes a polynomial fit for the spin frequency and its time derivatives.
 Any signal that mimics these trends can be partially absorbed, reducing the amplitude of the observable signature.

 The gravitational wave memory signal from a realistic SMBHB merger builds up gradually over the inspiral and coalescence, in contrast to the instantaneous step-function approximation assumed in the standard burst model.
-Even when both burst model and SMBHB merger model is calibrated to reach the same final strain offset, their evolution in time (particularly around the merger) leads to important differences in the observable residuals after subtraction of the pulsar timing model.
+Even when both burst model and SMBHB merger model are calibrated to reach the same final strain offset, their evolution in time (particularly around the merger) leads to important differences in the observable residuals after subtraction of the pulsar timing model.
 For the comparison in Figure~\ref{fig:model_comparison}, we adjust the final strain offset to be the same across both models for a SMBHB binary of $\mathcal{M}_c = 10^{10} M_\odot$ and $D_L =100$ Mpc.
 This isolates the effect of the signal's shape rather than its amplitude.

-Figure~\ref{fig:comp} shows the pre-fit residuals for both the memory burst model (orange) and the SMBHB merger model (blue).
-After the merger, both show a monotonic rise at an angle $\beta$, corresponding to the final memory step.
-The SMBHB signal also exhibits a gradual pre-merger rise at a shallower angle $\alpha$, due to the slow buildup of memory during the late inspiral.
-The burst model, by contrast, assumes a sudden jump, approximating the memory growth as an instantaneous ramp at merger.
+Figure~\ref{fig:comp} compares the pre-fit residuals produced by the memory burst model (orange) and the full SMBHB merger model (blue) for the same simulated binary.
+Throughout this section, we treat the SMBHB waveform which includes the pre-merger memory buildup as the most accurate available representation of the true gravitational-wave memory signal.
+Both models exhibit a monotonic post-merger rise corresponding to the final memory offset, while the SMBHB waveform additionally shows a gradual pre-merger increase associated with the inspiral-driven buildup of memory.
+In contrast, the burst model approximates this growth as an instantaneous ramp at the merger epoch.

+After subtracting the pulsar spin down and its derivatives, the post-fit residual differs significantly between the two waveform models for the same SMBHB.
+This is depicted in Figure~\ref{fig:postfit}.
+Since the SMBHB waveform contains a slow pre-merger rise extending over a long timescale, a significant fraction of its signal is absorbed by the timing-model fit, whereas the burst approximation concentrates the entire memory contribution near the merger time and is therefore less affected.
+As a result, even when both models are normalized to produce the same final memory offset, the observable post-fit residuals differ.